armingrudd/DS-with-KNIME/README.md

 Task 3: A table view which subscribe to selection events but does not publish selection events.
 Also, this table view only shows selected rows.

-Task 4: A scatter plot which shows "age" agains  "hours-per-week" for 1000 rows only.
+Task 4: A scatter plot which shows "age" against  "hours-per-week" for 1000 rows only.

 Task 5: A bar chart which shows average "age" per "marital-status".